Hartford’s Most Dedicated Criminal Defense Attorneys

 The Law Office of Michael L. Chambers, Jr. is dedicated to and investing in the Hartford community.
 We are now located on 2 Congress Street #2C, right in the heart of Hartford and we speak both English and Spanish fluently.
 To make things easier for you, we provide all of our clients with a secured tablet to ensure safe and paperless communication.

-We’re Experts in Personal Injury, Real Estate Law and Criminal Defense
+We’re Experts in Personal Injury, Real Estate, and Criminal Defense Law

 Our diverse legal team has years of experience working both in and out of Hartford, New Britain, Enfield, Manchester, Rockville, and New Haven courtrooms with clients of all backgrounds, ethnicities and ages.
 We focus on personal injury, real estate law and criminal defense, but we have handled cases of all types.
 We’re happy to discuss your case with you to see if we’re a fit.